tamziy/CS_351_group_13/README.md

 ## Database Design

 **Q1: What database are you using for your project (SQLite, PostgreSQL, noSQL, MongoDB,...), and why do you choose it?**
+*We are considering using a noSQL database, specifically DynamoDB.
+We chose is because it is easily scalable, accommodating for any variety of content types we may choose to store in our UIC Class Wikipedia, as well as supporting any growth or changes in the future.*

 **Q2: How will database be helpful to your project?
 How will you design your database to support your application features?**
+*We will use the database to store all of our information about each class such as student comments, professors, grade distribution, etc. Our database will have the class or class key as its unique key, each storing its respective information.
+Due to DynamoDB's flexible schema, we can add new content over time if we choose to expand our features.*
 ## Third-Party API Integration

 **Q3: Which third-party API(s) will you integrate into your project?
 What data will you pull from the API(s), and how will you use it in your application?**